Renting a house

 Fixed term residential rental contracts are often short to medium term and long term fixed contracts are relatively rare.
 Prices vary throughout the country, with higher prices in the main centres.

 The Building and Housing Group within the Ministry of Business, Innovation and Employment (MBIE) gives advice and guidance about all aspects of rental tenancies in New Zealand.
 This includes a guide to the law which is also available in Chinese, Korean, Arabic, Samoan and Tongan.
+A simplified version is also available.
 MBIE also offers a mediation service if you have a dispute over a rental agreement.

 A tenancy agreement is a legal requirement for renting a place.